FoundationDB/fdb-kubernetes-operator/docs/design/three_datahall.md

 The `NodeAffinity` must be set by the user and the operator doesn't take any action to automatically set the value.
 The user would only require to create one `FoundationDBCluster` and set the `redundancy_mode` to `three_data_hall` or `three_datacenter`.
+If a user doesn't provide the required localities the operator will emit an event or block the upgrade if we have a `ValidationWebHook`.

 #### Multiple Kubernetes clusters